As seafarers restart their career this year, many are in desperate situation for that single piece of card presumably required for embarkation.

 Wrapping Up

 To sum this up, SID is not mandatory according to MARINA.
-There are only a few manning agency who require this to their crew especially those traveling to Brazil.
+There are only a few manning agencies who require this for their crew especially those traveling to Brazil.

 However, it will be mandatory soon as many countries are slowly implementing it.
 We just don’t know when.